cognesence/matcher/README.md

    }
 ```

-The operator is map with three components (i) a set of preconditions which must
+The operator is map with three components:

-be satisfied in order for the operator to be used (ii) a set of tuples to add to
+  * a set of preconditions which must be satisfied in order for the operator to be used
-an existing state when producing a new state and (iii) a set of tuples to delete
+  * a set of tuples to add to an existing state when producing a new state
-from an existing state.
+  * a set of tuples to delete from an existing state

 To apply this kind of operator specification we extract patterns from the
-operator then use `mfind*`
+operator then use `mfind*`:

 ```clojure
 (defn apply-op